 The degree of spinal cord injury, i.e., incomplete versus complete, has a huge implication on whether urgent decompressive surgery is needed.
 Additionally, MR imaging findings of spinal cord injuries have an impact on the prognosis of the patient.

-Patients with intramedullary hemorrhage or spinal cord transection usually have a grim neurological prognosis and a very slim chance of any neurological improvement even on the long term.
+Patients with intramedullary hemorrhage or spinal cord transection usually have a grim neurological prognosis and a very slim chance of any neurological improvement even in the long-term.
 On the other hand, patients with spinal cord contusions or local edema usually recover significantly if properly treated.

 Diffusion-weighted MR images of the spine are very promising in the detection of subtle spinal cord injuries that are otherwise invisible on conventional MR images.